 Physical, sexual and emotional abuse can ensue.
 Inadequate staffing may mean that there was no supervision during a time that your child was attacked and you may feel helpless, like it is your word against the culprit’s.

-If your child has suffered as the result of someone else's negligence, we can help!
+If your child has suffered as the result of someone else’s negligence, we can help!
 Call the New York City child accident attorney at Michael Gunzburg, P.C.
-We are experienced in representing children all over New York City and New York state.
+We are experienced in representing children all over New York City, in Manhattan, Brooklyn, The Bronx, Queens, and Staten Island.

-At Michael Gunzburg, P.C., our Manhattan child injury lawyer can help with a variety of child accidents, including:
+At Michael Gunzburg, P.C., our New York City Child Accident Lawyer can help with a variety of child accidents, including:

 - Child car accident